cosmos/interchain-security/docs/docs/adrs/adr-018-permissionless-ics.md

 For each `consumerId`, we store its corresponding `PrelaunchConsumerChainRecord`.
 For Top N chains, we can perform this store by using the [`AfterProposalVotingPeriodEnded`](https://github.com/cosmos/cosmos-sdk/blob/v0.50.8/x/gov/types/hooks.go#L52).

-To execute a `MsgInitiateConsumerChain`, we use the `PrelaunchConsumerChainRecord` under the hoods, with the `top_N` set to 0.
+To execute a `MsgInitializeConsumerChain`, we use the `PrelaunchConsumerChainRecord` under the hoods, with the `top_N` set to 0.
 We need to extensively check the fields of the provided `PrelaunchConsumerChainRecord` to guarantee that no consumer chain launches with problematic parameters (e.g., we need to have maximum length for the `chainId`, etc.).
 As a starter we look into the [usual validity conditions](https://github.com/cosmos/interchain-security/blob/v5.1.0/x/ccv/provider/types/msg.go#L244).

-For all chains in the prelaunch phase, we keep a mapping between `consumerId` and the underlying `PrelaunchConsumerChainRecord`.
+For all chains in the initialized phase, we keep a mapping between `consumerId` and the underlying `PrelaunchConsumerChainRecord`.
 This way, we can respond to queries that ask for all the consumer chain's parameters.
 For example, retrieving the `spawn_time` of consumer chain with a given `consumerId`.

-`MsgInitiateConsumerChain` can be executed multiple times for the same consumer chain during its prelaunch phase to potentially change its to-be-launched parameters (e.g., `spawnTime`).
+`MsgInitializeConsumerChain` can be executed multiple times for the same consumer chain during its initialized phase to potentially change its to-be-launched parameters (e.g., `spawnTime`).

 #### Update a Consumer Chain